-In our webinar with Professor Megan McClelland and Dr Shauna Tominey from the University of Oregon, they discussed the importance of executive function skills, how these skills develop in young children and how ECE teachers can support their development.
+In our webinar with Professor Megan McClelland and Dr Shauna Tominey from the University of Oregon, they discussed the importance of executive function skills, how these skills develop in young children and how early childhood teachers can support their development.
 Here are the key insights from this webinar.

 What are executive function skills?